 - After you are familiar with their work, please contact the faculty member directly to discuss your resume, work experience, and career goals.

 - Once an FWCB faculty member has agreed to support or recommend your application for admittance to the FWCB Graduate Program, please apply online at the CSU Online Graduate Application.
 You will need supporting materials — narrative (statement of purpose), resume, and an official transcript from each college/university attended.
-GRE scores (subject test not required, institution code 4075) are not required for our Department but if the scores will strengthen your application you can include them.
+GRE scores are not required for our Department.

 - The FWCB Department requires all graduate students to have a faculty advisor prior to being recommended for admittance to the FWCB Graduate Affairs Committee and CSU Graduate Admissions Office.